mbroedl/cognitive-tasks-for-expyriment/README.md

 For a detailed documentation, please check out the website:
 [https://mbroedl.github.io/cognitive-tasks-for-expyriment](https://mbroedl.github.io/cognitive-tasks-for-expyriment)

-The tasks are licensed under GPLv3, and can be used freely for all purposes, as long as you maintain a copyright notice in re-distributions and modifications of this software.
+The tasks are licensed under the MIT license.
 I would further ask for a citation of the authors in any scientific publications, as described [here](https://mbroedl.github.io/cognitive-tasks-for-expyriment/about/using-and-citing/).